 You should have seen all these!
 But if you have not, spoilers ahead.

-Here’s my list of the 5 best closing shots and scenes and what makes them so historic.
+Here’s my list of the 5 best closing shots and scenes and what makes them so iconic.
 In no particular order…

 1.The Searchers (1956) “Lets go home Debbie”